PronobDas/Optimistic-TCP-ACK-Attack-Simulation/README.md

 # Optimistic-TCP-ACK-Attack-Simulation

+## What is Optimistic TCP ACK Attack ?

 An optimistic TCP ACK attack is a denial-of-service attack that makes the congestion-control mechanism of TCP work against itself.
 The Transmission Control Protocol (TCP) means to provide reliable